daniel-rusu/pods4k/immutable-arrays/README.md

 ### Benefits over unmodifiable lists

 <details>
-<summary>Avoids delayed-processing defects</summary>
+<summary>✅ Avoids delayed-processing defects</summary>

-Calling `Collections.unmodifiableList(myMutableList)` doesn't copy the elements into a new immutable list but rather creates a view that wraps the original collection.
+Calling `Collections.unmodifiableList(myMutableList)` doesn't create a new immutable list — it simply wraps the original, which remains mutable.
 Although the view won't allow mutation, the underlying collection that the view references can be mutated.
 This introduces a category of defects where a view is shared and intended to be processed right away but the underlying list is modified again before the view is processed.
 This can happen when the view is shared and then a separate thread mutates the underlying list.
 Another scenario is when the handling logic gets updated to delay the processing to a later time by introducing a worker queue.

 Immutable arrays don't have this problem as they can never be mutated.

 </details>

 <details>
-<summary>No mutation exceptions at runtime</summary>
+<summary>✅ No mutation exceptions at runtime</summary>

 Unmodifiable lists implement the Java `List` interface and override mutating methods to throw exceptions.
 Although mutation is prevented at the view level, bad usages result in runtime exceptions affecting the user experience.

-Attempting to mutate an immutable array won't even compile preventing this category of defects altogether.
+Immutable Arrays prevent mutation at compile time, eliminating this entire class of defects.

 </details>

 <details>
-<summary>More memory efficient</summary>
+<summary>✅ More memory efficient</summary>

 Unmodifiable lists have the same memory drawbacks as read-only lists (see [Benefits over read-only lists](#benefits-over-read-only-lists)) along with a tiny extra overhead from the wrapper.